Family Engagement Ideas: Do Differently, Not More - ParentPowered®

 Among these core tenants are:

-• Include parents, caretakers, and guardians in decision-making about their child
+- Include parents, caretakers, and guardians in decision-making about their child

-• Create reciprocal communication between schools and families
+- Create reciprocal communication between schools and families

-• Expand the expertise of parents, caregivers, and guardians outside of the classroom.
+- Expand the expertise of parents, caregivers, and guardians outside of the classroom.

-What redesigned family engagement ideas look like
+What do great family engagement ideas look like?

 Emphasize routines that build communication

-Effective communication is the cornerstone of successful partnerships.
-Schools and families benefit from established and consistent communication routines between home and school.
-Martin suggests that educators re-examine the purpose of the classic “take home folder” as a simple way to both keep parents informed about the latest in their child’s education — but also to open doors for information to flow back to the classroom.
+So what would happen if educators re-examined the purpose of the “take home folder”?
+Could it become a way to both keep parents informed about the latest in their child’s education — and also to open doors for information to flow back into the classroom?

-When sending written communications home with students, school staff can also encourage parents to share feedback alongside requests for signatures, home information, and more.
+When sending written communications home with students, school faculty can also encourage parents to share feedback alongside requests for signatures, home information, and more.
 The goal here is to encourage deeper involvement among family members with their students’ current work.
 Here are a few sample questions to add to school forms when collecting parent feedback:

-• Ask your child about the steps of this school project.
+- Ask your child about the steps of this school project.
 What did they say?

-• How did your child feel about their work this week?
+- How did your child feel about their work this week?

-• What does your child say when asked about the purpose and plan for this upcoming field trip (or other school events)?
+- What does your child say when asked about the purpose and plan for this upcoming field trip (or other school events)?

 Make the most of in-person time with families at school